 There are also small sites that present a particular theme.
-There is one for educational aspects, another more oriented towards personal development and others on specific themes such as the encyclopaedia of phosphenes (physiological) and the encyclopaedia of Phosphenism.
+There is one for educational aspects, another more oriented towards personal development, and others on specific themes such as the encyclopedia of (physiological) phosphenes and the encyclopedia of Phosphenism.
 They have thus created their own Wikipedia explaining the reasons for their approach.

 A.: There are several reasons.
 Wikipedia is not intended to talk about limited liability companies.
-However, to preserve Dr. Francis Lefebure’s work and ensure that it is not misused, Éditions Phosphénisme has registered the trademark Phosphénisme.
-In fact, talking about Phosphénisme on Wikipedia could legitimately be perceived as a diverted advertisement.
+However, to preserve Dr. LEFEBURE’s work and ensure that it is not misused, PHOSPHENISM Publishing has registered the trademark Phosphenism.
+So, talking about Phosphenism on Wikipedia could legitimately be perceived as a diverted advertisement.

-Others are a little less consequent but give most of the information, such as the Dutch or Japanese site.
-I was even surprised to see that there is a site in Romanian.
-There are also drafts in Chinese, Korean, and Russian, just that!
+Others, independent, are a little less consequent but give most of the informations, such as the Dutch or Japanese site.
+I was even surprised to see that there is a site in Romania.
+And there are also drafts of Chinese, Korean, and Russian sites … just that!

 But before that, the history of Phosphenism suggests that the discipline would have known two quite distinct eras.
-The era of Doctor Lefebure, when he seemed concerned about the recognition of his work, hence the many exhibitions in which he took part, such as the Lépine competition, where he won several awards.
+The era of Dr. LEFEBURE, when he seemed concerned about the recognition of his work, hence the many exhibitions in which he took part, such as the Lépine competition, where he won several awards.

 At the same time, we should also note his relentlessness towards the Catholic Church, which he accused of wanting to prevent it from disseminating his discoveries on the scientific explanation of the miraculous apparitions and especially on the famous sun dance, the precursor sign of the Fatima apparitions, and which the Catholic Church called “the jewel of the Catholic Church”.
 Several telegrams sent to the Vatican got him into trouble.

-But far from being stopped by the controversy, he went so far as to put up posters on the walls of Paris explaining how to reproduce this phenomenon while denouncing the omerta that the church would have exercised around his work.
-At the same time, he gave numerous lectures in various circles ranging from freemasonry to the Rosicrucians, the anthroposophical movement, parapsychology and the naturopathic world.
+But far from being stopped by the controversy, he went so far as to put up posters on the walls of Paris explaining how to reproduce this phenomenon while denouncing the omerta that the Catholic Church would have exercised around his work.
+At the same time, he gave numerous lectures in various circles ranging from Freemasonry to the Rosicrucians, the anthroposophical movement, the parapsychology, and the naturopathic world.

 During this period when he was conducting his research on Phosphenism and his fight for the diffusion of his work, he made numerous communication errors.
 It is clear that putting up posters on the walls of Paris that were considered anti-Catholic could only attract the wrath of certain parishioners.

-Today, his work is distributed by his main collaborator at the time “Daniel Stiennon”.
-This latter having served as his voluntary secretary, in 1986 he set up a company to ensure the publication of books and their distribution.
-At the same time, he gave courses and conferences both in the general public and in organisations such as Rose Croix Amorc, freemasonry.
-And from November 1989 to 1991, he was even a consultant to the Senate, which had opened a “section for the study of subtle phenomena and energies”.
+Today, his work is distributed by me, his main collaborator: “Daniel Stiennon” that served him as volunteer secretary.
+In 1986, I set up a company to ensure the publication of books and their distribution.
+At the same time, I gave courses and conferences both in the general public and in organizations such as the AMORC (the main Rosicrucian one in France) and different French Freemason lodges.
+And, from November 1989 to 1991, I was even a consultant to the French Senate, which had opened a “section for the study of subtle phenomena and energies”.

-It was he who set up this entire communication and dissemination strategy.
-It should be noted, however, that he did not take over all of Dr. Lefebure’s work.
-Some aspects are considered obsolete or belong to another era… Moreover, one can clearly see this from the many testimonials.
+And then, I set up this entire communication and dissemination strategy.
+It should be noted, however, that I did not take over all of Dr. LEFEBURE’s work.
+Some aspects are considered obsolete or belong to another era.
+Moreover, one can clearly see this from the many testimonials.

 It would seem that the only concern of the practitioners is at the level of experimentation to obtain psychic phenomena.
 Practitioners come from all classes, all social backgrounds, all faiths and all ages.
 To the question asked, what is the policy of diffusion?
 “No search for profit.
 The idea is that the sales of the products cover the translation costs, because we use professional translators, and therefore each book represents a substantial budget.

 Now that this step has been largely achieved, we have lowered the price of the products very significantly.
-In the short term all the items on our site, which are available for downloading as PDF, MP3 etc., will be made available at a contributory price”.
-The search for financial profit is not their concern, because not only do all those who contribute to propagate Dr Lefebure’s brain activation techniques all have a profession, notably in the computer field, for some years now, but they also like to point out that Phosphenism can be practised without having to pay a single cent.
+In the short term all the items on our site, which are available for download as PDF, MP3, etc., will be made available at a contributory price”.
+The search for financial profit is not their concern, because not only do all those who contribute to propagating Dr. LEFEBURE’s brain activation techniques all have a profession, notably in the computer field, for some years now, but they also like to point out that Phosphenism can be practiced without having to pay a single cent.

 The promoters of this original yoga have adopted a guideline: “never try to convince a person to join the practice, but only give a few basic explanations and let each individual make up their own mind”.
 Phosphenism being a constant in Humanity, a moment will come when its practice will be known to the greatest number.
 Whatever we do, whatever we say, there will always be people for and people against, let’s not waste our energy, let’s use it instead to make phosphenes.
-We are not working for here and now but for the future and for ourselves.
+We are not working for the “here and now” but for the future and ourselves.

-If I want to go further, and write a book on this movement, I have no choice but to adopt the scientific attitude and go through the experimentation myself.
-So I intend to experiment with this method in order to get a better idea of what it is all about.
+If I want to go further and write a book on this movement, I have no choice but to adopt a scientific attitude and go through the experimentation myself.
+So, I intend to experiment with this method to get a better idea of what it is all about.
 What I have written reflects only a small part of my notes, it remains nevertheless representative of what I have glimpsed of Phosphenism.
 I would like to thank the authors of this blog and this forum for introducing me to this discipline.

 Moreover, if you compare it to other methods, you will observe that elsewhere people are outright red-handed and the critics are no longer sarcastic but downright mean and virulent.
 And what’s more, in some disciplines, even though they are very popular, they outnumber the praise.

-A.: It is up to you to require the teacher to prove their certification.
+A.: It is up to you to require the teacher to prove his or her certification.
 I issue a diploma or certification to anyone who has completed training and passed their exam.
-If the person is not able to show you the certificate with my signature on it, chances are that the information they give you is taken only from what they think they understood, often just by reading a book by Dr. Lefebure.
+If the person is not able to show you the certificate with my signature on it, chances are that the information they give you is taken only from what they think they understood, often just by reading a book by Dr. LEFEBURE.